Our library is pleased to offer a wide range of services to our users and the MUN community.

 At the QEII Library, we believe that Information literacy (IL) is one of the fundamental outcomes of a university education, and that it is an essential part of Memorial’s commitment to teaching, research and scholarship.
 Adopting the ACRL Framework for Information Literacy for Higher Education as a guiding document, we work with faculty to incorporate IL across the curriculum, and with students to meet their learning and research needs.
 We are dedicated to helping learners engage in critical, ethical, and effective research and information use through course-integrated, subject-specific information literacy classes and online, point-of-need learning resources.
 We also offer consultation services to instructors interested in integrating information literacy and library research components in their courses.
 See the Information Literacy pages for more information.

-Borrowing is free for students, faculty, staff and alumni of Memorial University and those with a guest card (NL residents over 19 years of age).
+Borrowing is free for students, faculty, staff and alumni of Memorial University and those with a guest card.
 See our Borrow, Renew, Return Policy page for more details.

 Document Delivery & Intercampus Loans